Our Love (Caribou album)

-Our Love is the seventh studio album by Canadian musician Dan Snaith, released under the moniker Caribou on October 6, 2014 by City Slang worldwide and October 7, 2014 by Merge in North America and South America.
+Our Love is the seventh studio album by Canadian musician Dan Snaith, released under the moniker Caribou on October 6, 2014 by City Slang and October 7, 2014 by Merge.
 It is Snaith's fourth album as Caribou, having released his previous album, Jiaolong, as Daphni in 2012.
 It features collaborations with Jessy Lanza and Owen Pallett.

 The album reflects on the success of Snaith's breakthrough album, Swim, four years prior.
 The lyrics are more personal and reflective than his previous albums, influenced by the birth of his daughter.
 It is an electronic album with R&B and hip hop influences.

 Following the less positive reception of Jiaolong, Our Love debuted to critical acclaim, with praise for its subtle composition and themes.
 The album appeared on numerous end-of-year lists, was nominated for the Grammy Award for Best Dance/Electronic Album at the 58th Annual Grammy Awards and was shortlisted for the 2015 Polaris Music Prize.
-It peaked at #46 on the Billboard 200 and #8 on the UK Albums Chart.
+It peaked at No. 46 on the Billboard 200 and No. 8 on the UK Albums Chart.

 Production

 The album title reflects the success of Swim.
 Snaith said "the primary impulse on this record was to make something that was generous in the sense that it was for everybody, not just for me locked in a studio by myself."
 The album features contributions from Jessy Lanza and Owen Pallett.

 Our Love contains R&B and hip hop influences.
-Snaith described the lyrics as being more personal compared to previous Caribou releases, saying "Part of it’s just getting older and being more reflective, thinking, 'What is it that I want to have in my music when I look back on it?
+Snaith described the lyrics as being more personal compared to previous Caribou releases, saying "Part of it's just getting older and being more reflective, thinking, 'What is it that I want to have in my music when I look back on it?
 What are the things that matter to me?'
 And they are clichéd things: the love in my life, whether that be my family or my friends."
 Snaith cited the birth of his daughter as a major reason for the more personal lyrics.

 Release

 The album's first single, "Can't Do Without You", was made available for free online on June 3, followed by "Our Love" on August 18, 2014.
-A music video for "Our Love," directed by Ryan Staake, was released on October 7, 2014.
+A music video for "Our Love", directed by Ryan Staake, was released on October 7, 2014.